wqking/obfupy/doc/scaffolding.md

 ########## Transformer Rewriter
 ################################################################################

-# Below is the rewriter Options.
-It sets the values with the default values.
-You don't need to sets the default values,
+# Following are the options for Rewriter.
+It sets the values ​​with default values.
+# You don't need to set default values for your project.
+If all options ​​are default values,
-# and if all values are default, just pass None to argument `options`` Rewriter constructor.
+# just pass `None` to the parameter `options` in Rewriter constructor.
 rewriterOptions = rewriter.Options()
 rewriterOptions.enabled = True
 rewriterOptions.extractFunction = True